Australian clothes retailers focus on costs, brands as profits fall

-SYDNEY Australian retailers Pacific Brands Ltd PBG.AX and Specialty Fashion Group Ltd (SFH.AX) on Tuesday said they would focus on growing core brands as they look to capitalise on rising sales with improving consumer sentiment.
+SYDNEY, Aug 26 Australian retailers Pacific Brands Ltd and Specialty Fashion Group Ltd on Tuesday said they would focus on growing core brands as they look to capitalise on rising sales with improving consumer sentiment.

 The clothing retailers posted higher sales growth for the year to June, even though profit margins came under pressure due to discounting to lure customers who may be skimping on clothes to spend more on food and durable goods.